unrelated homepage (or corpse congregation)

 They say there is a church, buried deep in some forest miles east of here, where the dead congregate.

-The church used to be a church for the living, you see.
-That’s because the church used to be in the center of a town and living people just so happen to inhabit towns.
+The church was once a place for the living, you see.
+That’s because it used to be in the center of a town and living people just so happen to inhabit towns.
 It was never the mecca of anything, never bustling or busy, but it was a steady town with enough folk to get by.
-It may even have still been out there today, save for what happened.
+It might even still be out there today, save for what happened.

 What happened, you ask?